 You don’t have to pretend that it never happened because chances are that this experience has shaped you into the person you are and will be.
 Instead, use the experience as a lesson and not as a romantic notion that you keep locked away in a box ready to come out whenever times are tough.
-I did and look where it has gotten me?
+I did and look where it got me.

 “What stage of behavioural change am I in?”

-You can switch from one stage to the another in a matter of seconds so it isn’t as straight forward as getting into a lane and sticking to it.
+You can switch from one stage to another in a matter of seconds so it isn’t as straightforward as getting into a lane and sticking to it.
 Even if you are in the middle of therapy it doesn’t mean you’re 100% committed all the time and ready for action.

 Recovery of any kind is like an internal war being waged inside your own mind every day.
 There are conflicting emotions and thoughts that’ll cause a lot of confusion and frustration, and nothing about it is simple.
 It’s not meant to be so don’t be disheartened if you don’t know where you are in recovery.